3 Min Read

-* Syria's Hoboob struck a direct deal for 1.2 million tonnes
+* Syria's Hoboob struck a direct deal for 1.2 million tonnes in February

 * Syria's one-million tonne tender execution still on hold

 * Hoboob so far purchased 32,000 tonnes of local wheat

 ABU DHABI/BEIRUT, June 13 (Reuters) - Syria has received 225,000 tonnes of Russian wheat, part of a 1.2 million tonne wheat deal struck in February through its state grain buyer.

 "So far 225,000 tonnes have arrived in total, this is through deals with six local trading firms and all of the wheat is Russian," a government source told Reuters on Tuesday.